 The week of April 24-30, looking back in five-year intervals

 1901: Emulating the football powers in the East, Nebraska conducts spring practices for the first time.

-«1906: Football's new rules get a trial run in a practice game between Nebraska and Doane, and the initial reactions are far from positive.
+1906: Football's new rules, including the legalization of the forward pass, get a trial run on a muddy field in a practice game between Nebraska and Doane, and the initial reactions are far from positive.

 1971: A hard-hitting scrimmage has Bob Devaney optimistic about the defense.

 1976: Quarterback Tom Sorley breaks his throwing arm on the second play of a scrimmage.

 1981: Quarterback Turner Gill runs for a touchdown and a two-point conversion with 24 seconds remaining to lift the Whites to a 22-21 win in the spring game.
 Roger Craig had 126 yards rushing for the Reds.

 1996: The New England Patriots release their draft rights to Christian Peter three days after selecting the former Husker in the fifth round.